September 27, 2023

 North Korean hackers steal LinkedIn resumes for job search in the crypto industry

-Instead of hacking the vulnerablecrypto-exchanges and other projects such as Harmony are now members of the Lazarus Group posing as IT professionals - attackers steal users' resumes on LinkedIn.
+Instead of hacking vulnerablecrypto exchanges and other projects such as Harmony, members of the Lazarus Group are now impersonating IT specialists - attackers are stealing users' resumes on LinkedIn.

-Resumes are mostly plagiarism,however, some of them also contain outright false information.
-So, some include supposedly official documents of cryptocurrency exchanges that never existed, as well as vague job descriptions that probably also never existed in the companies from which the hacker appears to be from.
+The resumes are mostly plagiarized,however, some of them also contain outright false information.
+Some include supposedly official documents from cryptocurrency exchanges that never existed, as well as vague job descriptions that likely never existed at the companies the hacker claims to be from.

-Mandiant has identified several companies thathired supposedly fake applicants from the Lazarus Group, but did not release the information.
-Apparently, the company will transfer data directly to the companies at risk.
+Mandiant has identified several companies thathired supposedly fake applicants from the Lazarus Group, but did not publish the information.
+Apparently, the company will transfer the data directly to the affected firms.

-The report indicates that mostborrowed or fake resumes mention the skills of Chinese and Russian specialists, while a smaller number of resumes are copied from developers from Africa and Southeast Asia.
-These resumes are then used to create several fake job applicant profiles, many of which use almost the same language to describe their skillset.
+The report indicates that mostBorrowed or fake CVs mention the skills of Chinese and Russian specialists, with a smaller number of CVs copied from developers in Africa and Southeast Asia.
+These CVs are then used to create several fake profiles of applicants, many of which use almost the same language to describe the recruitment skills.